UniFi Network Comparison Charts

 Current UniFi Gateways

 These may still be for sale, but are not promoted on the Ubiquiti website or listed in their respective categories in the Ubiquiti store.
-The USG and USG-Pro are legacy products, and should not be considered for new installs.
+The USG and USG-Pro are legacy products, no longer supported, and should not be considered for new installs.
+I'll include them when relevant for comparison if you're considering an upgrade.

 • UniFi Security Gateway (USG)